pymor/pymor/docs/source/tutorial_projection.rst

 The arguments of :meth:`~pymor.algorithms.projection.project` are the |Operator|
 to project, a reduced basis for the :attr:`~pymor.operators.interface.Operator.range` (test) space and a reduced basis for the :attr:`~pymor.operators.interface.Operator.source` (ansatz) space of the |Operator|.
-If no projection in a space shall be performed `None` is passed.

-Since we are performing Galerkin-projection, where test space into which the residual is projected is the same as the ansatz space in which the solution is determined, we pass `basis` twice when projecting `fom.operator`. `fom.rhs` only takes scalars as input, so we do not need to project anything in the ansatz space.
+If no projection for one of these spaces shall be performed, `None` is passed.
+Since we are performing Galerkin-projection, where test space into which the residual is projected is the same as the ansatz space in which the solution is determined, we pass `basis` twice when projecting `fom.operator`.
+Note that `fom.rhs` only takes scalars as input, so we do not need to project anything in the ansatz space.

 If we check the result,